DrAnkney/QuickWordlistsOnATheme/README.md

 cewl -v -d 1 -w fruit100.txt https://simple.wikipedia.org/wiki/List_of_fruits
 ```
 (I suggest verbose on this because otherwise you could sit there forever  thinking cewl wasn't working, because this can take a minute if $d>1$ or if your website is more involved.)
 This command with this website gave me 21,584 words in a few minutes.

 3. Now use some rules to catch things such as different capitalization, or switching out an a for a 4 or @, or adding a number to the end of the word.
-You want a long list here with a minimum of time expended, which will explain the method I've chosen to use.
-	a.
-Pick a few of the built-in hashcat rules lists that aren't too long.
+Remember that we want a long list here with a minimum of time expended, pick a few of the built-in hashcat rules lists that aren't too long.
 The d3ad0ne.rule ruleset, for example, will take you a *while* to run, even more so with something like OneRuleToRuleThemAll.rule.
 So maybe just a little best-of rule or two.
-Run them on your list separately, into separate files.
+Run them on your list separately, into separate files to make things super fast.

 ```
 hashcat --force fruit100.txt /usr/share/hashcat/rules/best64.rule --stdout > fruit1.txt